kevintuhumury/dashing-errbit/README.md

 To use this widget, copy `errbit.coffee`, `errbit.haml` and `errbit.sass` into the `/widgets/errbit` directory of your dashboard.
 Copy `errbit.png` to the `/assets/images` directory, put the `/jobs/errbit.rb` file in the `/jobs` folder and the `lib/errbit.rb` file into the `lib` directory.
 If there isn't one yet, create it.

-The last thing to do is, is to copy the `config.yml` into the root of your Dashing directory.
+The last thing to do, is to copy the `config.yml` into the root of your Dashing directory.
 We'll fill in the correct settings in the next step.

 To include the widget on your dashboard, add the following snippet to the dashboard layout file: